remnrem/luna-api-notebooks/README.md

 For more details, open the notebooks (`.ipynb` files) to follow the tutorial and reference material for `lunapi`.

 Keep the terminal window open (can be backgrounded) in order to keep the Jupyter Lab instance running locally on your machine.
+You should be able to close the Jupyter Lab instance by pressing Ctrl-C on the terminal where you initiated it.
+(On Windows, this may not work: if so, you can always use the Docker Desktop to close any containers.)

 > [!CAUTION]
 > Without altering configuration files, you can only have a single instance of Jupyter Lab and LunAPI container running